Skip to main content

 ISSO activities

-Use this section to learn in-depth about the activities you must understand and perform as an ISSO – from the very beginning of your system’s development.
+This section explains the activities you must perform regularly as an ISSO – from the very beginning of your system’s development.
 These activities support the CMS Target Life Cycle (TLC), which is the framework that standardizes how IT systems are built, maintained, and retired at CMS.
-The ISSO activities also support the Risk Management Framework (RMF) from NIST, which helps organizations integrate security considerations into their software development processes.
+The ISSO activities also support the CMS Risk Management Framework (RMF), which helps organizations integrate security considerations into their software development processes.

-The Security Impact Analysis is the process that you will use initially for your new system and every time a new change to the system is proposed.
-When you have completed this process, you will be able to provide substantive recommendations to your Business Owner on the impact of any proposed change(s).
+This is the process you will use initially for your new system and every time a new change to the system is proposed.
+When you have completed the SIA, you will be able to provide substantive recommendations to your Business Owner on the impact of any proposed change(s).
 The impact may be small, or it may rise to the level of a new ATO process.

-Note: SIAs are frequently thought of as documents.
-Remember that SIA is a process.
-Based on the complexity and extent of the process, a completed form may help better describe the security impact, as well as necessary actions to take.
-The actual CMS/FISMA requirement noted in ARS 5.1 Control CM-4 requires “Organizational personnel with information security responsibilities (e.g., Information System Administrators, Information System Security Officers, Information System Security Managers, and Information System Security Engineers) to conduct security impact analyses.”
-It is up to you and your Business Owner/organization to determine the level to which you document your analysis.
+SIAs are frequently thought of as documents — but it’s important to remember that SIA is a process.
+Based on the complexity and extent of the process, a completed form (possibly based on the SIA template) may help better describe the security impact, as well as necessary actions to take.
+The actual CMS/FISMA requirement noted in the CMS Acceptable Risk Safeguards (ARS) is simply to “conduct security impact analyses.”
+It is up to you and your Business Owner or organization to determine the level to which you document this process.

 This system categorization will have a variety of uses.
 Most importantly, you will need to have this information to determine which controls to allocate for your system.

-Note: Although this process sounds like it will only be done once for your FISMA system, you may have to repeat it if a proposed change includes access or storage of different types of data.
-Your completed SIA will guide your actions.
+Although this process sounds like it will only be done once for your FISMA system, you may have to repeat it if a proposed change includes access or storage of different types of data.
+Your completed Security Impact Analysis will guide your actions.

 Determine the Authorization Boundary